 Lou has no idea what makes other people tick and much of the fascination of this movie is seeing him interact with others.
 We also want to know how far he is prepared to go in pursuit of a story.
 The script, written by director Dan Gilroy, is relentless in making its points about the unethical behaviour that under-pins contemporary news-making.
 The movie also says the expected things about the buzz an audience looks for in reports on true crime.
 It dramatises the process of manufacturing fear and strongly suggests that a frightened audience is a captive one.

 Jake Gyllenhaal dropped weight for the role and looks appropriately haggard and disturbed as Lou Bloom.
 Some have called his performance one-note, yet I found his character brilliantly repellent and engaging.
 Gyllenhaal is usually at his best when channelling his inner weirdness, despite Hollywood’s desire for him to be merely handsome in non-challenging tripe.
 The movie also gives Russo’s one of her better roles.
 Nina seems to have discarded her ethics some time ago, but Lou Bloom’s actions challenge her to examine what she believes in.

 NIGHTCRAWLER is a melodrama with a satirical mission and a surprisingly light touch given the voyeuristic bloodiness on offer.
-It is playing in Australian cinemas now and runs for 117 minutes.
-I give it a rating of 8/10.
+It runs for 117 minutes.
+I gave it (8/10).